LoaderB0T/Bl3-EchoCom/README.md

-# Borderlands 3 - Echo Communicator
+# Borderlands 3 - Echo Device

 This repo contains all needed files to create your own 3D printed Echo Com from Borderlands 3.
 I put lots of images in the repo so the size got quite big, sorry for that 🤷‍♂️.